25 Powerful Gym Fonts To Use In Your Branding

 5. Maiden Crimes (from $19)

 The angular shapes of the lettering make it a great gym font.
-You will probably have to pay for a commercial license, but you can use it for free if your gym is part of a charity or nonprofit organization!
+You have to pay for a commercial license, but you can use it for free if your gym is part of a charity or nonprofit organization!

 Serifs and slab serifs